Tuition centre: Malaysia

 outside the formal schooling system where a tutor teaches academic subjects for a fee.
 The Malaysian government is very particular with the usage of the term “tuition centres”.
 Licence for tuition centers are only given to institutions that provide tutoring on academic subjects based on the Malaysian curriculum.
 The tuition centers function by providing extra coaching to the students so that they are prepared for centralized examinations.
 Parents often view private tutoring as an avenue for enabling their children to excel in examinations".

 Singapore

-Private tuition is a billion dollar industry in Singapore with an estimated 1000 tuition centres.
+Singapore resident households spent an estimated S$1.8 billion on private tuition in 2023, based on an annualised calculation using the Department of Statistics’ Household Expenditure Survey.
+In 2019, TODAY reported that Singapore had more than 950 tuition and enrichment centres.

 India

 Private tutoring has become a significant part of India's educational landscape.
 With the growing demand for academic excellence, private tutoring offers supplementary education outside the formal schooling system.
 This has led to the emergence of various tutoring centers and EdTech platforms that cater to the academic needs of students across the country.